cph-ap228/UFO_BlogEntry/README.md

 TO DO (…)
 Section of details on the protocol
 Compare with REST and WebSockets,

+##### AMQP vs WebSocket

+Message queues provide an asynchronous communications protocol, which can be useful in processing larger amount of data in a message, or when we require processing of jobs in a more controlled manner.
+In practice message queue protocols and websockets can be quite similar, they each transmit a message and can trigger events remotely, allowing dynamicity and the possibility of having cross-platform input to some extent.

 Pros and Cons based on use cases.
 Conclusion